Sylvester McCoy: Doctor Who (1987–1989)

 McCoy became the Seventh Doctor after taking over the lead role in Doctor Who in 1987 from Colin Baker.
 He remained on the series until it ended in 1989, ending with Survival (his twelfth and final serial as the Doctor).
 As Baker declined the invitation to film the regeneration scene, McCoy briefly wore a wig and appeared, face-down until the last moment before the regeneration commenced as the Sixth Doctor, with his face concealed by regeneration special effects.
-He played the Doctor in the 1993 charity special Dimensions in Time, and again in 1996, appearing in the beginning of the Doctor Who television movie starring Paul McGann as the Eighth Doctor.

 In his first season, McCoy used his background in physical comedy to portray the character with a degree of clown-like humour, but script editor Andrew Cartmel soon changed that when fans argued that the character (and plots) were becoming increasingly lightweight.
 The Seventh Doctor developed into a much darker figure than any of his earlier incarnations, manipulating people like chess pieces and always seeming to be playing a deeper game.
-A distinguishing feature of McCoy's performances was his manner of speech.
-He used his natural Scottish accent and rolled his rs.
-At the start of his tenure he used proverbs and sayings adapted to his own ends (e.g. "There's many a slap twixt cup and lap" – Delta and the Bannermen), although this characteristic was phased out during the later, darker series of his tenure.
-In 1990, readers of Doctor Who Magazine voted McCoy's Doctor "Best Doctor", over perennial favourite Tom Baker.
-Since 1999 he has continued acting in the role of the Seventh Doctor in a series of audio plays for Big Finish Productions.
+A distinguishing feature of McCoy's performances was his manner of speech, using his natural Scottish accent and rolling his rs.
+In 1990, readers of Doctor Who Magazine voted McCoy "Best Doctor", over perennial favourite Tom Baker.

+Later involvement with Doctor Who

+McCoy played the Doctor in the 1993 charity special Dimensions in Time, and again in 1996, appearing in the beginning of the Doctor Who television movie starring Paul McGann as the Eighth Doctor.

+Since 1999, he has continued acting in the role of the Seventh Doctor in a series of audio plays for Big Finish Productions.

+In November 2013, McCoy co-starred with Peter Davison and Colin Baker in the comedy short film The Five(ish) Doctors Reboot, which paid homage to Doctor Who's 50th anniversary.